abdelhak-k/CS50W-projects/README.md

 [code](https://github.com/abdelhak-k/GigVerse)

-Hit star if this repository helps you to your cs50 journey.
+Hit star if this repository helps you in your cs50 journey.